reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 However we will now try to divide this command into individual steps for the sake of this exercise and then make an automated workflow out of it.

-The command iabove does several things:
+The command above does several things:

 1. First, it gets a list of all ``.txt`` files in the ``input`` directory by using the ``*`` expansion.
 2. It shows the content of all the files gather by 1 using ``cat``.